Warm Your Soul with Traditional Irish Potato Leek Soup

 - 1 pound potatoes, peeled and sliced

 - 1 cup heavy cream

-Melt 1 tablespoon unsalted butter in a saucepan over medium heat and add 2 peeled and minced garlic cloves, 1 pound of leeks (white part only, thinly sliced), 1 pound of peeled and sliced russet potatoes, and cook for about 8 minute
+Melt one tablespoon of unsalted butter in a big saucepan over medium heat.
+Once the butter has melted, add the two peeled and minced garlic cloves, one pound of leeks (remember, you only want the white part), and the one pound of peeled and sliced potatoes.
+Cook all of this goodness for about eight minutes, stirring occasionally.

 Next, add to the saucepan, four cups of vegetable stock and bring to a boil.
 Once boiling, reduce the heat and simmer for about 15 minutes.
 Add a cup of heavy cream and cook for another 10 minutes or so until the vegetables are nice and tender.
 Pour everything into a blender and puree.
 Pour into bowls, salt and pepper to taste, and top with shredded cheddar cheese and additional sliced leeks, if you'd like.